batchly/batchlysupport/docs/app-pages/elasticloadbalancer.md

 **Step 1:**  Login to your Batchly Console Application (your-domain.batchly.net) using registered Email Id and Password.

-**Step 2:** YYou will be redirected to Batchly Dashboard.
+**Step 2:** You will be redirected to Batchly Dashboard.
 Next, click on the App Store located in the header.

 ![ELB](../img/jmeter1.png)